PCA is excited to offer a piloted Gifted Education program on campus. The GATE Program is an academic

-Gifted Education is a very important part of Special Education in the state of Alabama.
-High-quality gifted education programming is essential for the success of gifted students.
+differentiated learning to students.
+Gifted education is a very important part of Special Education in Alabama, and high-quality gifted education programming is essential for the success of gifted students.

 1. Automatic eligibility with a total score of 130 or above on an individual aptitude test administered by a licensed professional or a score of 97% or above on the Torrance Test of Creative Thinking.

 2. Matrix eligibility with a score of 17 of 20 possible points on the State Eligibility Determination Form.
 Points are assigned on the matrix in the areas of aptitude, gifted behavior characteristics, and performance.

 In an effort to identify PCA’s gifted students, all second-grade students are given fun creativity lessons in the spring semester.
 At the end of the lessons, other fun activities such as transformation drawings or writing activities are given.
 The creative products, along with teacher ratings of gifted behaviors, achievement scores such as ERB/CTP or STAR scores (and possibly grades), as well as the NNAT3, a problem-solving screener, are accessed to provide an Alabama Gifted Matrix score.
 Scores range from 0-20; students with scores of 17 or higher are automatically identified.
 Students with scores of 12-16 indicate an above-average potential, but additional information is needed.
 Parents of identified students will be contacted with more information.

 PCA’s gifted program aims to support gifted students in general education classes while also challenging them in the gifted education classroom.
 Program goals include: